Definition of Organic Compounds | Organic Chemistry Topics and Hydrogen Bonding

 Types of Organic Compounds

-There are two types of organic compounds on the basis of their origin.
-(1)- Naturally occurring organic compounds e.g. Coal, Food, Petrol, Natural gas etc. (2)- Synthetic organic compounds e.g. Plastic, Detergents, Medicine etc.
+There are two types of organic compounds based on their origin.
+(1)- Naturally occurring organic compounds e.g. Coal, Food, Petrol, Natural gas, etc. (2)- Synthetic organic compounds e.g. Plastic, Detergents, Medicine, etc.

 Types of Organic Compounds

-Inorganic Compounds:- These compounds which are contain and their derivatives is called inorganic compound.
+Inorganic Compounds:- These compounds that contain their derivatives are called inorganic compounds.
 For Exam.
-HCL, H2SO4, Sodium Chloride, Carbon dioxide, CaCO3, NaHCO3 etc. These are some compounds which contain carbon but they are inorganic i.e. CO, CO2, CaCO3.
+HCL, H2SO4, Sodium Chloride, Carbon dioxide, CaCO3, NaHCO3 etc. These are some compounds that contain carbon but they are inorganic i.e. CO, CO2, CaCO3.

 Representation of Organic Compound

-Organic compound representation by the following ways. (i) Molecular formula (ii) Structural formula (iii) Condensed formula (iv) Dot and cross formula.
+Organic compound representation in the following ways. (i) Molecular formula (ii) Structural formula (iii) Condensed formula (iv) Dot and cross formula.

-(ii) Structural Formula:- The arrangement of atoms of different element around the carbon atoms present in a molecule of organic compound is called structural formula.
+(ii) Structural Formula:- The arrangement of atoms of different elements around the carbon atoms present in a molecule of organic compound is called structural formula.

-It show the number and types of atoms present in a molecule and also show the bonding arrangement of atoms. (a) In structural formula all the bonds are shown with their exact number. (b) Single bond is represented by single line ( 一 ) between atoms. (c) Double bond is represented by double line ( 二 ) and triple bond is represented by triple line ( ☰ ) between bonded atoms.
+It shows the number and types of atoms present in a molecule and also shows the bonding arrangement of atoms. (a) In the structural formula, all the bonds are shown with their exact number. (b) A single bond is represented by a single line ( 一 ) between atoms. (c) The double bond is represented by a double line ( 二 ) and a triple bond is represented by a triple line ( ☰ ) between bonded atoms.

 Example:- The structural formula of propane and butane are given below.